dydxprotocol/v4-chain/protocol/command/README.md

 Conventionally, each package in this directory should define a public `Command()` method which returns a `*cobra.Command`.

-These commands can be added as a subcommand to the `dydxprotcold` root command defined in `main.go` in the following way:
+These commands can be added as a subcommand to the `dydxprotocold` root command defined in `main.go` in the following way:

 ```go
 rootCmd, _ := NewRootCmd(...)